 Another crucial component of inventory management is learning how to forecast.
 Forecasting is the art of predicting what your sales will look like during a projected forecast period.
 This may be for a month, a quarter, or an entire year.

-Lean Plan offers lots of great advice on how to forecast, including information on how to estimate direct cost.
-Remember, forecasting is a game of numbers, and learning how to do the math is the only way to know how much you intend to sell, which will be your guiding factor when deciding on how much inventory to keep in stock.
+Forecasting is a game of numbers, and learning how to do the math is the only way to know how much you intend to sell, which will be your guiding factor when deciding on how much inventory to keep in stock.

 A side note here: when planning for stock, do not forget things like packaging material and machine supplies.
 Without these, your supply chain will be broken.